 Northeast Wisconsin Technical College is committed to flexible and accessible learning for all students.
 Due to the busy lifestyles of many of our students and future students, the College has created certificate credentials.
-These certificate credentials allow students to gain skills for todayís economy while gaining additional credits toward an Associate Degree or Technical Diploma.
+These certificate credentials allow students to gain skills for today's economy while gaining additional credits toward an associate degree or technical diploma.

 Our Certificate Options booklet outlines all the courses necessary to complete your certificate.
 These courses are offered on the weekend, in the evenings, by alternative delivery or by a combination of delivery methods.
 In addition, NWTC guarantees that at least one section of all courses identified will run.
-NWTC is an institution that is dedicated to providing you with an opportunity to enhance your skills,complete a certificate,and ladder your credential if desired.
+NWTC is an institution that is dedicated to providing you with an opportunity to enhance your skills, complete a certificate, and ladder your credential if desired.

-NWTCís Individual Technical Studies Associate Degree allows you, the learner, to design your own Associate Degree dependent on your career directions.
+NWTC's Individualized Technical Studies associate degree allows you, the learner, to design your own associate degree dependent on your career directions.
 The certificate route can give you a head start on building your own degree.

-Remember,NWTC is here to serve you.
-Please let us know how we can continue to assist you in meeting your career goals!!
+Remember, NWTC is here to serve you.
+Please let us know how we can continue to assist you in meeting your career goals!

-Dr. H. Jeffrey Rafn President, Northeast Wisconsin Technical College
+Dr. H. Jeffrey Rafn

+President, Northeast Wisconsin Technical College